TrueBlocks/trueblocks-core/docs/content/chifra/chainstate.md

   -p, --parts strings      control which state to export
                            One or more of [ none | some | all | balance | nonce | code | proxy | deployed | accttype ]
-  -c, --changes            only report a balance when it changes from one block to the next -n, --no_zero            suppress the display of zero balance accounts -a, --call string        call a smart contract with a solidity syntax, a four-byte and parameters, or encoded call data -r, --proxy_for string   for the --call option only, redirects calls to this implementation -x, --fmt string         export format, one of [none|json*|txt|csv]
+  -c, --changes            only report a balance when it changes from one block to the next -z, --no_zero            suppress the display of zero balance accounts -a, --call string        call a smart contract with a solidity syntax, a four-byte and parameters, or encoded call data -r, --proxy_for string   for the --call option only, redirects calls to this implementation -x, --fmt string         export format, one of [none|json*|txt|csv]